SamarZiadat/charlotte-the-decorator/README.md

 		a.
 The user would already be comfortable with the website layout and can easily fill in the form, or use the contact details in the footer to email or telephone the business.

+### Further Testing
+-   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 13 mini.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Deployment

 ### GitHub Pages